Battle of Manila (1574): Battle

+Attack on Goiti's house

 Modern San Agustín Church, built over the destroyed original.

-The pirates were spotted after several attacks on Manila locals, who mistakenly believed that Sioco and his group were Muslim bandits from Borneo.
-Governor Martín de Goiti was informed in his house near the old San Agustin Church.
-Still, he dismissed it and only sent ten guards to find out what was happening without informing the garrison.
+The pirates were spotted after several attacks on Manila locals, who mistakenly believed that Shogo and his group were Muslim bandits from Borneo.
+Governor Martín de Goiti was informed in his house, near the old San Agustin Church, but he dismissed it.
+He only sent ten guards to find out what was happening without informing the garrison.
 The pirates quickly killed the guards and besieged the house, where Goiti's wife, Lucía del Corral, taunted them from the window.
-Infuriated by the insults and checking out the house was still well fortified, Sioco ordered it to be set on fire.
+Infuriated by the insults, which were translated to him by the Portuguese, Shogo ordered the house to be set in fire, checking it was well fortified.

 Finally understanding the dire situation, Goiti and the few men inside sallied out against the pirates in a suicide attack.
-The governor was elderly and sick at the time, but tradition has that he jumped from a low window in his rush to engage his enemies.
-It is also believed that the Chinese pirates cut his nose and ears as human war trophies.
-The house was destroyed, the only survivors being Del Corral and soldier Francisco de Astigarribia.
+The governor was elderly and convalescing of an illness at the time, but he jumped from a low window in his rush to engage his enemies.
+They were all killed, with the pirates cutting their nose and ears human war trophies, as Limahon had put up a bounty for every dead Spaniard.
+Del Corral was stripped and left for dead with a wound in the throat, while another woman in the house died before giving herself.
+The house was destroyed, the only survivors being Del Corral and the soldier and pilot Francisco de Astigarribia.